adousen/RapydScript-pyjTransformer/README.md

 ## Functionality:

-1. Auto compiles .pyj files or rapydscript code on page to javascript in browser.
+1. Auto compiles .pyj files or rapydscript code on webpage to javascript in browser.
 2. Run RapydScript with external framework, such as jQuery, AngularJS, ReactJS and so on.

 > **NOTE:** To run rapydscript correctly in browser with AngularJS(ensure that rapydscript compiles an executes before it), you should set attributes ``async="false"`` in the ``<script>`` tag.